ACCESS & REGULATIONS

 The Natural Resources Outreach Facility is 0.3 miles from Great Bend at the junction of NYS Routes 3 and 26.

-The Natural Resources Outreach Facility is now on Google Maps.
-The Natural Resources Outreach Facility is adjacent to hte site of the new Fort Drum Museum which is currently under construction.
+The Natural Resources Outreach Facility is open Tuesdays and Thursday from 10:00 am - 2:00 pm.
+The Natural Resources Outreach Facility is adjacent to the new 10th Mountain Division & Fort Drum Museum which can be found on Google Maps (Address: P2509 Col Reade Rd., Fort Drum, NY 13602).

 New York State Licenses